 1 tsp vanilla extract

-1/2 tsp Pandan paste
+1 tsp Pandan paste

 non-stick cooking spray

 In a small bowl, combine the cream of tartar and baking soda to make the single-acting baking powder.

 Bake the cake for 30-35 minutes.
-Check for doneness by inserting a toothpick into the center.
+Check for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, the cake is done.

 Yields: 8 servings